 Studio has a possibility to customize the menus.
 In CMS for SAS this is used to make Studio behave differently depending on what Studio application it is being used as, as well as depending on the role the user has.

-The Carmen Studio menu system usually consists of a CARMSYS located base file with a possibility to add in additions in the CARMUSR.
+The Jeppesen Studio menu system usually consists of a CARMSYS located base file with a possibility to add in additions in the CARMUSR.
 The base file differs a bit depending on what value the environment variable PRODUCT is set to.

 In the CARMSYS there are a lot of menus defined with different purposes.
 The menus in CMS for SAS are divided into core menus and other menus.
 The core menus are the menus defined by the applications and being accessible from Studio directly while the sub menus are only accessible from another menu.